SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

   python vtk_aruco_app.py

 or similar.
-If successful you should see a live video stream overlaid with a rendered surface model.
+If successful you should see a live video stream overlaid with a rendered surface model, similar to the video at the top of the page.
 When you hold the printed ArUco tag in front of the camera, the model should approximately follow it.

 You may notice that the model appears and disappears at certain distances from the